teamed/teamed.io/html/index.md

       ng-model="details" required autofocus></textarea><br/>
     <span class="help">Please, tell us briefly about your business case,
-      expected stack of technologies, current situation with the source code (if it exists), and your cost/time expectations.</span>
+      expected stack of technologies, current situation with the source code (if it exists), and your quality and time expectations.</span>
   </p>
   <p>
     <button id='submit' tabindex="2">Request estimate</button><br/>